Jeffri Murrugarra-Llerena

-I am a PhD student in the Computer Science department at Stony Brook University, advised by Profa.
-Paolca Cascante-Bonilla.
+I am a PhD student in the Computer Science department at Stony Brook University, advised by Prof. Paola Cascante-Bonilla and part of the SPEL lab.
 My research is focused on Computer vision and Natural Language Processing.
 Before this, I was as an assistant researcher at Federal University of Rio Grande do Sul.

 Email / CV / Linkedin / Google Scholar / Github